 What was the most expensive NFT sold so far?

-The 9 Best NFT Marketplaces for Buying and Selling Non-Fungible Tokens
+The 9 Best NFT Marketplaces for Buying and Selling Non-Fungible Tokens in 2022

 The best NFT marketplaces in 2021—Rarible, Fractional, OpenSea, SuperRare, NBA TopShot and more—make it easy to buy, sell, and invest in NFTs.